dentarg/auth0-blog/_posts/authenticated-identity-trusted-key-auth0.markdown

 <p align="center"><img src="https://cdn.auth0.com/blog/trusted-key/auth0-trusted-key.jpg" alt="Auth0 Trusted Key settings"></p>

 When you finish filling out the fields you can save your new social connection, and then click “Try” at the bottom of the page.
 You will be taken to the Trusted Key login.
 Enter your email address and then confirm the login using your Trusted Key App.
-If everything works correctly you’ll get a confirmation message and an output where you can review the raw identity data provided from the Trusted Key App.
+If everything works correctly you’ll get a confirmation message and an output where you can review the raw identity data provided by the Trusted Key App.

 <p align="center"><img src="https://cdn.auth0.com/blog/trusted-key/trusted-key-app-code.jpg" alt="Auth0 Trusted identity data"></p>